-Mindfulness Training Exercises You Can Learn Today
+Mindfulness Training Exercises And Practices You Can Do Today

 Medically reviewed by Dr. April Brewer, DBH, LPC

-Updated April 24, 2024by BetterHelp Editorial Team
+Updated October 9, 2024by BetterHelp Editorial Team

 Mindfulness is a form of meditation that encourages an increased focus on the present.
 Mindfulness has numerous benefits when it comes to mental, physical, and emotional health.
 By drawing your awareness to your thoughts, feelings, and surroundings, you can relax, alleviate tension, quiet your mind, and focus.
 Mindfulness can be practiced in several different ways and under varying circumstances.
 Below, we’re going to provide an overview of mindfulness and outline several common mindfulness exercises you can incorporate into your everyday life.